Choosing a Wordpress Theme

-Whether you’re new to WordPress themes or already familiar with them and just looking for a change, knowing the features you need in advance will save time and effort compared to simply hoping the right theme will appear in a search.
+Whether you’re new to WordPress themes or already familiar with them, knowing the features you need in advance will save time and effort.
+It’s always best to come prepared instead of simply hoping the right theme will appear in a search.

 This how-to guide explores the common questions people ask — and what to avoid — when choosing a WordPress theme.
 It also provides recommendations for five top WordPress themes along with their specifications and the type of sites they suit best.